 Customers who choose this in-home system have the option of using a landline or cellular connection.
 The base station has a range of 400 feet and a 24-hour backup battery.
 It is more pricey than the other in-home system at $36.95, but that price includes T-Mobile cellular service and fall detection.

 On-the-Go Medical AlertRead More

-This mobile medical device may be used with either T-Mobile or AT&T networks, so customers can choose the network with better connectivity in their area.
-The monthly cost of $36.95 includes cellular coverage and a water-resistant portable device that can be worn as a pendant or on the hip, and has a battery life of up to 30 days.
+The monthly cost of On-the-Go Medical Alert is $42.95 when paid for on a quarterly basis.
+This includes cellular coverage with Verizon and a water-resistant portable device that can be worn as a pendant or on the hip, and has a battery life of up to 30 days.
 Fall detection is not available with this device.

 On-the-Go Fall DetectionRead More

 On-the-Go Fall Detection costs $52.95 a month, including fall detection.
 The device uses AT&T’s cellular network as well as GPS and Wi-Fi to locate users when they call the monitoring center.
 The portable system is waterproof and can be worn in the shower, and has a battery that lasts 5 days between charges.